 Total driving: 140 miles, 4 hours.

-• Do not book the picnics at the wineries: If you’re a reader of Nomad Numbers then you probably care about value and 25 EUR each for a charcuterie and some wine is not good value!
+- Do not book the picnics at the wineries: If you’re a reader of Nomad Numbers then you probably care about value and 30 EUR each person for a charcuterie and some wine is not good value!
 Put that money towards your own picnic and stop at one of the many viewpoints.

 Note: Links to the accommodations below are affiliate links, meaning that if you click and purchase any of them, Nomad Numbers may receive a commission at no additional cost to you.
 For more information please review our disclaimer page.